eric-perkerson/monotone-splines/README.md

 ## Modeling Monotone Conditional Probabilities

 The specific problem solved here is to recover the function f(x) = P(y | x) where y is a binary response to a real-valued predictor x, where we know that f is non-decreasing.
 The restriction that f be non-decreasing turns out to be quite strong at improving the ability to generalize.
 The application in mind is to predict the case fatality rate (CFR) of covid-19 conditioned on age using the publically available data from https://github.com/jihoo-kim/Data-Science-for-COVID-19.
-DISCLAIMER: This is a toy example on a very limited amount of data collected early
+DISCLAIMER: This is a toy example on a very limited amount of data collected early in the pandemic.
+Actual values of the CFR for South Korea are computed on age intervals and [published by the KCDC](https://www.cdc.go.kr/board/board.es?mid=a30402000000&bid=0030&act=view&list_no=366537).
+Note that this early data overestimates the CFR.

 ## Splines